jk-gan/my-website/posts/i-switched-to-firefox-etp-strict-mode.md

 Some of the websites load faster noticeably with this strict mode.
 However, I'm stunned by the number of trackers blocked by Enhanced Tracking Protection, *or the number of trackers from the website I visited*, in just 2 days after I switched to strict mode (since Wednesday).
 There are **more than 700 trackers** in just 2 days!
 ![Blocked trackers](/i-switched-to-firefox-etp-strict-mode/blocked-trackers.png)

 Nowadays, Internet is inundated with all the creepy ads which are powered by hidden trackers.
 People may not even think twice about the creepiness of the trackers and the ads.
 They can collect tons of data about you and share it with whomever they want.
 The shoes you searched for just now are following you everywhere from Youtube ads to Facebook ads.

+I believe privacy is a fundamental human right.
 One of the best things we can do to protect ourselves is to use a quality tracker blocker.
 I use Firefox.

-*PS: I'm also using [Facebook Container](https://www.mozilla.org/en-US/firefox/facebookcontainer/) and [Firefox Relay](https://relay.firefox.com/) to protect my privacy.*
+*PS: I'm also using [Facebook Container](https://www.mozilla.org/en-US/firefox/facebookcontainer/), [Firefox Relay](https://relay.firefox.com/) and [1.1.1.1](https://1.1.1.1/) to protect my privacy.*